-In 2022, in view of the gravity of the situation, UNHCR and its partners launched an urgent appeal for CHF 364 million.
-By 30 August of that year, only 35% of these funds had been raised.
+In 2022, in view of the gravity of the situation, UNHCR and its partners launched an urgent appeal for CHF 207 million.
+Only 30% of these funds have been raised.
 A fund needed to ensure immediate protection and humanitarian assistance to refugees, and to help rebuild the lives of uprooted people in surrounding countries of asylum.

 We need your help.